SophieCXT/blog.io/_posts/Self Introduction of Sophie XIE .md

 title: Self Introduction of Sophie XIE
 date: 2015-9-02
 categories: blog
-tags: [daily]
+tags: [daily,标签一]
-description: Brief Introduction to myself,WHAT I DO NOW AND MY EXPERIENCE，MY GOALS AND PRINCIPLE
+description: Brief Introduction to myself,WHAT I DO NOW AND MY EXPERIENCE，MY GOALS AND PRINCIPLE.
 ---

 # About me